-Before the proof of concept it may be hard to specify the exact way of measuring the usability, and the customer may easily state unrealistic usability requirements.
+Before POC it may be hard to specify the exact way of measuring the usability, and the customer may easily state unrealistic usability requirements.
 As an example, imagine that we deleted I1-2 in the template and kept I1-3 to 7.
-We would thus require that users were able to carry out all tasks with few critical usability problems, were able to understand error messages, etc.
+We would thus require that users were able to carry out all tasks with few critical usability problems, were able to understand all error messages, etc.